GERARD HENDERSON’S MEDIA WATCH DOG – ISSUE NO. 163

 George Pell: I'm not sure how many of those exist in this part of the world at all.
 People are free to say what they want.
 That's the way – [interruption].

-Leigh Sales: So people aren’t bound by confidentiality agreements that they’ve signed in the past?
+Leigh Sales: So people aren't bound by confidentiality agreements that they've si

 George Pell: I don't know anything, I, if it’s – As far as I was concerned there would be no problem with me.
 If there are with other people they will have to answer.